Lead vs Contact

 Neil Schneider_38553

-edited July 2022 in Lead Generation #1
+edited July 2023 in Sales CRM #1

 I have been a small business owner for a while.
 I do not understand the difference between "lead" and "contact" as it pertains to Pipedrive CRM.
 I have looked for help articles and cannot find information.
 Most importantly, how does the differentiation: